 So … Just What Is Mandatory Training?

 Mandatory training is core skills or abilities that are acquired through experience and learning.
-Because they are mandatory, they need to be proven to practice as a nurse in most Australian healthcare organisations, and this is done through training and oftentimes, supervision.
+Because they are mandatory, they need to be proven to practice as a practitioner in most Australian healthcare organisations, and this is done through training and oftentimes, supervision.

 - Fire and Evacuation